 - The tram has right of way at an uncontrolled intersection, so drivers should get used to also looking to the left when arriving at an intersection.

-- The tram will yield to you at a crosswalk
+- The tram will yield to you at a pedestrian crossing

 - Remember to always look both ways to make sure it’s safe to cross the track.
 The Tampere tram is a quiet mode of transport and it cannot stop suddenly.

-- There is a crosswalk painted over the street but not over the tracks in these places.
-Check the markings so you know when you are entering a crosswalk!
+- Check the markings (traffic signs and/or pavement markings) so you know when you are entering a pedestrian crossing!

 - At roundabouts, motorists are guided by tram traffic lights.
 They give priority for the tram at the roundabout.